tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 This specification supports two uses of HPKE in JOSE, namely

-  *  HPKE in a single recipient setup.
+  *  HPKE in a single recipient setup referred to as Integrated Encryption mode.
 In this case, the shared secret established through the HPKE will generate the content encryption key (CEK) and encrypts the plaintext.

-  *  HPKE in a multiple recipient setup.
+  *  HPKE in a multiple recipient setup referred to as Key Encryption mode.
 In this case, the shared secret established through the HPKE will wrap the CEK.

 In both cases a new JOSE header parameter, called 'ek', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.